akshitha-vangala/geoflow-swe/README.md

 ### Multimodal Routing

-The system supports multiple transport modes and automatically handles transitions between them by introducing transfer costs and constraints.
+Supports multiple transport modes and automatically handles transitions between them using transfer costs and constraints.

 ### Time-Dependent Routing

 Routing decisions depend on arrival times.
-Schedules at nodes influence path selection, enabling realistic modeling of delays and waiting times.
+Node schedules influence path selection, enabling realistic modeling of delays and waiting times.

 ### Multi-Objective Optimization

-Instead of returning a single solution, the system computes a set of optimal trade-offs (Pareto frontier), such as fastest, cheapest, and balanced routes.
+Computes a set of optimal trade-offs (Pareto frontier), such as fastest, cheapest, and balanced routes.

 ### Geospatial Constraints

-Geofences influence routing by restricting movement or applying penalties such as increased cost or energy usage.
+Geofences restrict movement or apply penalties such as increased cost or energy usage.

 ### Event-Driven Behavior

-The DSL supports monitoring conditions and triggering fallback actions such as rerouting or waiting.
+Supports monitoring conditions and triggering fallback actions such as rerouting or waiting.

 ## System Architecture